PCOS & Fertility

 - Absent menses or irregular menstrual cycles (the average cycle is 28 days long)

 Women with PCOS may find that they gain weight easily.
 If this is the case, your fertility specialist may offer some assistance to lose weight, which can improve your chances of conceiving naturally or with treatment.

-Your Virtus Fertility Centre Fertility Specialist can offer expert advice in relation to the diagnosis and treatment of PCOS.
+Our panel fertility specialists under Virtus Fertility Centre Fertility Singapore can offer detailed advice in relation to the diagnosis and treatment of PCOS.

-If blood tests and an ultrasound scan confirm that you are experiencing PCOS, and it is affecting your fertility, there are a number of treatment options available.
-The most common treatment is Ovulation Induction which stimulates ovulation and therefore increases the chance of spontaneous pregnancy.
+If blood tests and an ultrasound scan do confirm that you are experiencing PCOS and that it is affecting your fertility, there are a number of treatment options available.
+The most common treatment is Ovulation Induction which stimulates ovulation and increases the chance of spontaneous pregnancy.

-All Virtus Fertility Centre fertility specialists have expertise in the diagnosis and treatment of PCOS to help you become pregnant.
-If you have any questions or concerns, contact us today.
+Our panel fertility specialists under Virtus Fertility Centre Singapore have expertise in the diagnosis and treatment of PCOS to help you fall pregnant.
+If you have any questions or concerns, please contact us today.